frajaroco/msfstpp/README.md

 require(devtools)
 devtools::install_github('frajaroco/msfstpp')
 ```
 **warning:** If you have problems to load the repository.
-It is recommended to load the package `geoR` before load the `msftpp` repository.
-Also, it is necessary to load additional packages as `plot3D` as follow
+It is recommended load the package `geoR` before to load the `msftpp` repository.
+Also, it is necessary to load additional packages for plot the outputs as the package `plot3D`, please consider the follow order:
 ```
 require(geoR)
 require(plot3D)